sjdv1982/seamless/seamless-towards-02.md

 Seamless will consist of three parts:
 - A high-level Silk API
-- A mid-level execution graph format
+- A mid-level execution graph format (SLGraph?)
 - A low-level direct API
 Only the mid-level will have a formal data format.
 The other two are informal (for now) APIs tied to the Python language (for now).
-The low-level is at is now, but with important simplifications:
+The low-level is as it is now, but with important simplifications:
 - The context may only ever grow.
 Explicit removal of cells/constructs/subcontexts is not supported.
 Only low-level macro re-execution will replace a subcontext.
   All low-level macros will be cached, and always generate a context.